 Industrial Growth Allowances

 (1) This rule establishes industrial growth allowances for sources identified in OAR 340-242-0400.
-The amount of each growth allowance is defined in the State Implementation Plan and is on file with the Department.
+The amount of each growth allowance is defined in the State Implementation Plan and is on file with DEQ.

 (2) The owner or operator of a proposed new major source or major modification emitting VOCs, NOx, or CO may obtain a portion of the respective growth allowance pursuant to OAR 340-242-0440.